openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 log_requests = on
 disk_chunk_size = 65536
 ~~~
->Note: The parameter 'devices' tells about the path where your xfs/glusterfs volume is mounted.
-The sub directory under which your volume is mounted will be called volume name.
-For ex: You have a xfs formated partition /dev/sdb1, and you mounted it under /mnt/xfsvols/vol, then your volume name would be 'vol'& and the parameter 'devices' would contain value '/mnt/xfsvols'.
+>Note: The parameter 'devices' tells about the path where your xfs partition /glusterfs volume is mounted.
+The sub directory under which your xfs partition/glusterfs volume is mounted will be called device name.
+For ex: You have a xfs formated partition /dev/sdb1, and you mounted it under /mnt/xfsvols/vol, then your device name would be 'vol' & and the parameter 'devices' would contain value '/mnt/xfsvols'.

 #### Setting SwiftOnFile as storage policy
 Edit /etc/swift.conf to add swiftonfile as a storage policy: